Christine Grosart is an offshore diver medic, working in the North Sea on vessels and gas platforms.

 She has supported divers such as Rick Stanton in pushing the limits of caves including the Fontaine de Truffe and the Marche Pied.

-She gives inspirational talks on cave exploration around the globe and is an ambassador for Ursuit drysuits.
+She gives inspirational talks on cave exploration and ocean conservation, around the globe.

 Chris has successfully headed up cave diving exploration of her own and currently has the end of the line in two caves in France and has pushed the dry cave beyond sumps in a third.

 She is active in exploration in Croatia and has the end of the line in a deep cave near Rijeka, called Izvor Licanke.

 Chris has enjoyed classic caving trips across France and the UK, such as the Pierre St Martin, Dent de Crolles, ‘The Far North’ in Dan Yr Ogof, ‘Maytime’ in Agen Allwedd and ‘Dog Leg’ and ‘War of the Worlds’ in Ogof Draenen.